dtb/dtb.github.com/_posts/2013-03-13-go-to-the-source.markdown

-to his post got me thinking of a disturbing kind of anti-intellectualism I see online: the idea that if something isn't already digested, summarized and posted for free to read online, it's not worth you're time to read it, or the related idea that long-form content like books is obsolete.
+to his post got me thinking of a disturbing kind of anti-intellectualism I see online: the idea that if something isn't already digested, summarized and posted for free to read online, it's not worth your time to read it, or the related idea that long-form content like books is obsolete.

 In their responses, HN commenters suggested that the founder get a co-founder, who would help him stick out the startup with greater tenacity, or argued that he should "focus